alexnederlof/Jasper-report-maven-plugin/README.md

 This maven compiles Jasper files to the target directory.

-👋 This plugin is no longer maintained by me, but @Postremus is continuing the project over at https://github.com/pro-crafting/Jasper-report-maven-plugin.
-If you're an active user, please switch over to that version for continued updates.
+⚠️ __This plugin is no longer maintained by me, but @Postremus is continuing the project over at https://github.com/pro-crafting/Jasper-report-maven-plugin.
+If you're an active user, please switch over to that version for continued updates.__ ⚠️

 Motivation
 ----------